McCollum memo: Reception of the Eight Actions

-The memo was read and appended by Captain Knox, who, despite being seemingly reluctant to "precipitate anything in the Orient", ultimately concurs.
-Specifically, he wrote (p.
+The memo was read and appended by Captain Knox, who wrote (pg.
 6):

 It is unquestionably to our interest that Britain be not licked – just now she has a stalemate and probably can't do better.
 We ought to make certain that she at least gets a stalemate.
 For this she will probably need from us substantial further destroyers and air-reinforcements to England.
 We should not precipitate anything in the Orient that would hamper our ability to do this – so long as probability continues.
 If England remains stable, Japan will be cautious in the Orient.
 Hence our assistance to England in the Atlantic is also protection to her and us in the Orient.
 However, I concur in your courses of action.
 We must be ready on both sides and probably strong enough to care for both.

-Stinnett writes that while "no specific record has been found by the author indicating whether [Anderson] or Roosevelt actually ever saw it [...] a series of secret presidential routing logs plus collateral intelligence information in the Navy files offer conclusive evidence that they did see it".
-His evidence of "secret presidential routing logs" is not provided.
-Stinnett goes on to write, "throughout 1941, it seems, provoking Japan into an overt act of war was the principal policy that guided FDR's actions against Japan" and "Roosevelt's cabinet members, most notably Secretary of War Henry L. Stimson, are on record favoring the policy, according to Stimson's diary".
-Further evidence that suggests Roosevelt had seen the memos was his support of "pop-up" cruises, an elaboration upon Actions D and E of the eight recommended actions detailed in the memo: "I just want them to keep popping up here and there and keep the Japs guessing.
-I don't mind losing one or two cruisers, but do not take a chance on losing five or six."

-Admiral Husband E. Kimmel, on the other hand, opposed the "pop-up" cruises, saying they were "most ill-advised and will result in war if we make this move", but "the decision [on the 'pop-up' cruise matter] may go against me".
-In fact, at the time, Kimmel was not aware of Washington's eight-action policy.

-Admiral James O. Richardson also opposed the plan and "quoted the President as saying: 'Sooner or later the Japanese would commit an overt act against the United States and the nation would be willing to enter the war'."